JohnExists/3DVoxelGame/README.md

 * Performance Optimization in 3D Graphics
 * GLFW and Glad to allow communication with the OpenGL API
 * Git and GitHub for proper version control
-* Matrix Multiplication in the context of 3D Graphics
+* Matrix and Vector Manipulation in the context of 3D Graphics
-* Large Project Management
+* Large-Scale Project Management
 * Utilizing JSON to read and extract data

 ## How To Build